 8. Don’t compare

-As we noted above, many factors have an impact on how the body metabolizes food and expends energy.
-We all require macro and micro nutrients, but the quantities in which we consume them and how they make us feel will be singular to us.
-Some people fair well on vegetarian diets, while others thrive on Paleo.
+Many factors have an impact on how the body metabolizes food and expends energy.
+We all require macro and micro nutrients, but the quantities in which we consume them and how they make us feel will be distinct to us.
+Some people fare well on vegetarian diets, while others thrive on Paleo.
 Listen and take note to how your body feels after a meal, this will be your answer – not what is working for others.

 9. Practice mindfulness

-Consciously listen to what your body is asking for when sitting down for a meal, instead of eating out of boredom or following the latest food trend.
+Tune into your body when sitting down for a meal to identify whether you’re eating out of boredom, stress, or because you’re really hungry.
 Take your time, take in all the flavors of your meal, and chew your food well.
-Rushing to eat and inhaling everything quickly will put greater strain on your digestion.
+Eating while rushed will put greater strain on your digestion.
 Your stomach will have to work harder to break down the meal, and stress slows down the process even further.

 10. Up your water intake

 Our bodies are made up of 70% water.
-Often times when we feel hungry and lethargic or when our skin becomes congested, it’s a sign that we need to increase the amount of water we’re consuming.
+Often times when we feel hungry and lethargic, or when our skin becomes congested, it’s a sign that we need to increase the amount of water we’re consuming.
 Aim to drink half your body weight (lb) as liquid ounces daily.
 Herbal teas also do the trick as they don’t contain caffeine that acts as a diuretic.
-Coconut water is also a nice alternative with plenty of electrolytes.

-Many times stress and lack of sleep can cause our healthy habits to take a detour—give meditation a try.
+Stress and lack of sleep can affect what choices we make throughout the day.
+Give meditation a try to keep your emotions and stress response balanced.
 Transcendental Meditation (TM) is a proven way to calm your nervous system and regulate neurotransmitters that affect your mood, emotional health and sleep patterns.